-2.1.1 [K.O.]
-General company data 🔍
+2.1.1 General company data Q

-A company overview containing the following information must be compiled:
+A company overview containing the following contact/company data must be compiled:

-- Address of the company and its locations with registration numbers (e.g. registration number according to the Livestock Transport Regulation (in Germany VVVO number) - Telephone and fax number, e-mail address - Legal representative, contact person - Capacity/operational units for livestock - Usable shed area (incl. nest area) per shed unit and - For on-farm mixers (relevant for feed monitoring): the type of feed used (e.g. grains, maize silage, rapeseed meal but also stale bread and bakery products), the quantity of animals per unit or the feed quantity and change of feed.
+- Address of the company and its locations (if no address is available, geodata or route directions if applicable) with official registration numbers (e.g. registration number according to the Livestock Transport Regulation (in Germany VVVO number)) - Telephone number, e-mail address - Legal representative, contact person - Person responsible for crisis and incident management - Capacity/operational units for livestock farming; in particular, the number of animal places (relevant for antibiotics monitoring) - Usable shed area (incl. nest area) per shed unit - On-farm mixers (relevant for feed monitoring): the type of feed used (e.g. grains, maize silage, rapeseed meal), the quantity of animals per unit (number of animal places used (yearly)) or the feed quantity and change of feed

 This data must be up-to-date and complete.
 The coordinator must therefore be informed without delay about any changes.
 Furthermore, a sketch of the company or a site plan must be drawn up showing all buildings, facilities and free-standing equipment used for poultry farming on the company.
-Permanent storage facilities (e.g. feed silos, carcass storage, cleaning agents and disinfectants) must be labeled on the site plan or in the company sketch.
-If other resources for poultry farming are stored (e.g. bedding material for re-littering, materials to keep the poultry occupied, straw field windrows, etc.), the storage location must be documented.
+Permanent storage facilities must be labeled on the site plan or in the company sketch.
+If other resources for poultry farming are stored (if available), the storage location must be documented.

-All documents, records and descriptions concerning the general company data remain at the company.
+All documents concerning the general company data must be available for inspection at the company location.
 An up-to-date declaration of participation must be available.